-The rich culture and history of this neighborhood has been an integral part of Bedford-Stuyvesant.
+The rich culture and history of Bedford-Stuyvesant. has been an integral part of the neighborhood’s growth.
 The Victorian architecture of the buildings and the exclusive street fairs and block parties have however stayed a part of this neighborhood over time.
 Shop at Harold and Maude for vintage outfits and enjoy affordable organic meals at Eugene & Co.
 Bar Lunatico will light up your nights playing live music of all genres.
 The neighborhood is worth investing your hard-earned money into.

 The Russians have a huge influence on the culture of Sheepshead Bay, however, today the diversity in the community is evident with Asians settling in this neighborhood.